Caring for My Pottery

 Our clay body has a high iron content - when fired in reduction, the iron can burn out to the surface resulting in concentrated freckles of iron.
 We tend to see that this is much more prominent in our lighter glazes.

-Visiting the Pottery
+Visiting the Factory

-Can we visit the pottery?
+Can we visit the Factory?

 Can we just drop on by?